🩺 Affordable Private Healthcare

 Thyroid Disorders

 Thyroid disorders, such as hypothyroidism or hyperthyroidism, are more common in women over 40.
 You can develop thyroid disorders later in life, which might surprise some of you.
-These conditions can cause a variety of symptoms, such as fatigue, weight gain or loss, hair loss, and mood changes.
+These conditions can cause a range of symptoms, including fatigue, weight gain or loss, hair loss, and mood changes.
 Routine thyroid function tests can help diagnose and manage any thyroid imbalances, and treatment is simple and effective.

 While these health issues are more prevalent in women over 40, it is important to remember that each woman’s health journey is unique.
 Regular exercise, a balanced diet, maintaining a healthy weight, not smoking, and getting regular check-ups and blood tests can go a long way in preventing and managing these common health concerns.